Zhaoxian-Wu/analog-training/NeurIPS-2025/README.md

 python S3-resnet.py --dataset="CIFAR10"  --model="Resnet18" -FFT --optimizer="TT-v1" --TTv1-gamma=0.4 --RPU=Exp  --tau=0.1 --res-gamma=3. --CUDA=${CUDA_IDX}
 python S3-resnet.py --dataset="CIFAR100" --model="Resnet18" -FFT --optimizer="TT-v1" --TTv1-gamma=0.4 --RPU=Exp  --tau=0.1 --res-gamma=3. --CUDA=${CUDA_IDX}
 ```

-# Note
-The implementation of RLv2 and power/exponential response functions have not been organized well so far since the code need to modify the code in AIHWKIT.
-Feel free to send me an email if you need any suggestion for reproducing the results.